 Discovering your child is being bullied can be very upsetting and it is often tempting to try and take matters into your own hands and take immediate action.
-Before you do, have a look at the resources below which can help guide you on what to do next and how to talk to your child, their school or anyone else who might be involved.
+Before you do, have a look at the resources below which can help guide you on what to do next and how to talk to your child, their school/college or anyone else who might be involved.
 Bullying on social networks is also common – there is some good information on this below under cyberbullying and detailed information on the hazards of particular games and social platforms can be found in the internet and gaming section.

-What can you do if you’re being bullied? (for teens and young adults)
+- What can you do if you’re being bullied at school, university or work?

-This site has great selection of books on bullying for all ages including teenagers:
+- Books on bullying for all ages including teenagers